 Benefits: Rich in fat-soluble vitamins A, E and K, and antioxidants, aids in digestion, strengthens bones, and decrease the risk of CVDs.
 It is also a rich source of butyric acid, which helps the bacteria of the gut.

+This one is a really healthy and tasty oil.
 Extra virgin oil is processed the least, which means it is an unrefined oil.
 Because of the way it is procured, it has a lower level of oleic acid than other olive oil varieties.
 Plus, it contains more of the natural vitamins and minerals found in olives.
-Smoke Point: 180-degree Celsius

-Benefits: Protects heart health, improves blood vessels health lowers blood pressure, slows aging and helps in reducing inflammation
+Benefits: Protects heart health, improves blood vessels health lowers blood pressure, slows ageing and helps in reducing inflammation.

 It is made by pressing fresh coconut meat or dried coconut meat called copra.
 While refined coconut oil typically uses copra, Virgin coconut oil uses fresh meat

 Smoke point: 177 degrees Celsius, because medium-chain fatty acids - Caprylic acid, lauric acid, and capric acid - are present.
 Around 62 percent of the oil in coconut is made up of these three healthy fatty acids, and 91 percent of the fat is healthy saturated fat.

 Benefits: It is proven to be Alzheimer's disease natural treatment protects the liver from damage, boosts immune system, improves energy and endurance, aids in digestion and offers anti-aging benefits.